Timing belts have replaced timing chains, in most of the vehicles on the road today.

 There Are Two Types Of Engines That Use Timing Belts:

-If the timing belt breaks on a “free-running” design, the engine will just stop.
+If the belt breaks on a “free-running” design, the engine will just stop.
 There is enough clearance between the pistons and valves, so no mechanical damage usually occurs.
 So, it is possible, just replacing the belt may fix your problem.

 But, if the timing belt breaks on an “interference engine”, mechanical engine damage will occur.
 Most commonly, the damage involves the pistons hitting open valves.
 Resulting, in the need for expensive repairs.
 In extreme cases, replacing the engine may be required.